 Over the years speakers had included Justice Michael Kirby (The Judges), Bob Hawke (The Resolution of Conflict) , Dame Roma Mitchell (The Web of Criminal Law), Sir Gustav Nossal (Nature's Defence), Sir MacFarlane Burnet (Biology and the Appreciation of Life), Eva Cox (A Truly Civil Society) and David Malouf (A Spirit of Play – The Making of Australian Consciousness).

 The Highlights provided an opportunity to revisit a wide selection of lectures.
-For McDonald, and no doubt the listener, to hear the presenters’ voices again was an added bonus.
-On this note, some of the Boyer lecture transcripts are available in audio file, and all of the transcripts of the 1997-2010 lectures are available at the ABC website.
+For McDonald, and no doubt the listener, to hear the presenters' voices again was an added bonus.
+On this note, some of the Boyer lectures are available in audio file, and the transcripts of the lectures from 1997 to the present are available at the ABC website.